Skip to main content

 export EST_USERNAME="<est_username>"

-5. Create a sample_est_csr.cnf Certificate Signing Request (CSR) configuration file in the /etc/digicert/keystore/conf directory.
+4. Run the following command to create a certificate signing request (CSR) configuration file in the /etc/digicert/keystore/conf directory.

 # Subject